wilson428/bundle-module/README.md

 + `.html`, `.ejs`: You can either `require` plain HTML or [Embedded JavaScript templates](https://ejs.co/).
 + `.csv`, `.dsv`, `tsv`: You can require any sort of delimited data file, which will appear in the code like a JSON file.
 + `.png`, `.jpe?g`, `.gif`: Include images as base64 data.
 Be mindful of filesize.

+## Compatibility

+As you'll see in the test modules, this configuration ideally supports `async` and `await` commands and a variety of other polyfills.